chipoglesby/chipoglesby.github.io/_posts/blog/2018-04-12-dataprepII.md

 `hellorussellthisisdrfrasiercraneimlistening`.

-This worked for Some of the data, but not all.
+This worked for some of the data, but not all.
 Once the episode and subtitle datasets were combined, I was left with a dataframe of ~315,000 observations.
 This was mainly created from cartesian products since I was only joining on the "key" I created.
 Most of those cartesian products were from single word